14 Low-Cost Marketing Ideas for Small Businesses

 Most marketers believe that email marketing is the most effective strategy to keep customers.
 You can bump the frequency of existing clients (who spend 31% more than new customers and are 70% more likely to come back in the first place) by sending them regular emails with reminders of why they love your business in the first place.

-The content can be pretty straight forward on a Newsletter.
-You can talk about topics that are the basis of why customers like your business.
+The content can be pretty straightforward in a newsletter.
+You can talk about the topics that explain why customers like your business.
 You can keep readers informed about trends, reminders of your best pricing (doesn’t have to be a discount), current deals, industry news, and more.

 So what’s the difference between a newsletter and a drip campaign?
-Newsletter advertising should be driven by time.
+Newsletter advertising should be timed.
 The information you pass along should be general to all your customers.
-A Drip Campaign is about a specific type of customer in a specific situation.
+A drip campaign is about a specific type of customer in a specific situation.
 New customers are the classic example.

 Now, once you’ve got your blog up and running, think SEO.
 This isn’t just tech jargon; it’s your ticket to ensuring the right folks find your content.
 Sprinkle relevant keywords throughout your post, link to other sections of your website, and maybe even reference some reputable external sites.
 This will boost your visibility on search engine results, directing more curious readers your way.